Conflict in The Community Garden

 Yet, our cactus lover maintains the same line of defence: No one else does anything here; everyone is all talk and no action.
 If you aren’t going to come and do something to maintain the space yourself, don’t complain about it when other people do.

 Who is right here and who is wrong?
 Maybe these questions are wrong-headed and only result in more divide and separation.
 I could see both sides of the argument.

-In permaculture we value diversity yet seek to connect and bring people together.
-Yet I asked myself, with such different perspectives, how can this conflict be overcome?
+In permaculture, we value diversity yet seek to connect and bring people together.
+But I asked myself, with such different perspectives, how can this conflict be overcome?

 The general mood of the collective was pessimistic.
 People had had enough.

 My Way or the Highway?

 In fact, two members of the collective had already told me that they were thinking of leaving and not coming back.
 They seemed to be pretty serious about the prospect and saw it as the only option.
 Some were secretly welcoming this idea and saw it as the only way forward.

 As much as I could understand why these two members had ruffled people’s feathers, the prospect of them leaving filled me with sadness, since they had given so much to the community garden and helped me out tremendously with my project by providing me with a lot of information and giving me a lot of their time.
 Surely there must be a way to get through this, together?